skyth3r/Skyth3r.github.io/content/archive/akashandmoney/busting-broadband-bills/index.md

 images:
     - cover.png
 altText: "banner with a light sea green wifi icon centred on a off white background"
+description: "Tips and tricks on lowering your broadband bill"
 tags: ['finance']
 type: "akashandmoney"
 layout: "single"